andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d03a1_ama_github/lesson_plan_1_branching.md

 * Initialize a local repo, in a folder called cloudy_day
   * It should not be inside an existing git repo
-* Create a file called haiku.txt, write a haiku about the rain, add and commit the file.
+* Create a file called haiku.txt, write a haiku about the clouds, add and commit the file.
 * What branch are we on?